Lakshvashishtha/WhoRU/README.md

 # WhoRU
-Automated attendance system which works on video feed from the classroom.
 Modern face recognition web-application which uses Deep Learning library to automatically detect the faces in a given image and identify the people.
 Built using Bootstrap, CSS, Python, OpenCV, Dlib used for face recognition, Django and SQLite Database.